DCJimS/jimsweeneywebsite/_posts/2012-02-16-TechAmerica-Foundation-SLG-Cloud-Commission-releases-Report.md

 If you would like to watch the live feed of the report release [please join us](http://www.ustream.tv/channel/slg-cc)

-As always, thanks for reading. *Follow me on twitter at @GTSICTO*
+As always, thanks for reading. *Follow me on twitter at @DCJimS*